AI Search Visibility Playbook: Proven Strategies for Brand Reach

 Strategy 3: Win by Industry, Not by City

-Traditional "Local SEO" is dead.
-It does not work for AI recommendations.
-If you are optimizing for "near me," you are invisible to ChatGPT.
+Traditional local SEO is not enough for AI recommendations.
+If you optimize only for "near me," you leave the answer layer mostly untouched.

-The AI does not care where you are located.
-It cares what economy you serve.
-It profiles cities based on their dominant industries.
+The AI does not only care where you are located.
+It cares what economy you serve and what use case you solve.
+It often profiles demand by industry before it narrows by geography.

 Bad Optimization (Zero AI Visibility):